newcoolstudio/growtype/README.md

-Growtype is a starter theme with a modern structure and development tools.
+Growtype is a starter theme for Wordpress projects, with a modern structure and development tools.

 ## Features